hindman/optopus/README.md

 ultimate purpose is dispatch: most command-line scripts take arguments, execute one or more functions in response, and then exit.

-Optopus will include convenient mechanisms to do that type of thing.
+Argle will include convenient mechanisms to do that type of thing.
 One involves the concept of usage variants.
 As already discussed, variants provide a powerful means of expressing a command-line grammar and conveying its usage text.
 But variants also work well as a dispatch device.
 Both Opts and Variants